 Among the important decisions in life, deciding to have kids is one of the most important.
 It comes with so many changes and responsibilities.
 And starting a family is definitely not easy- but is completely worth it.

 Before taking the plunge, you need to be sure you are ready.
 Finances, maternity break, the decision about working or not post-baby, if you decide to work then thinking of options of child care, support system around are few of the things you should consider and discuss with your partner.

-Once you are decided to go ahead with planning a baby, there are still some things you need to make sure of to be prepared.
+Whether it is a first, second or third baby, now that you are thinking how to get pregnant and have a healthy baby, there are still some things you need to make sure of to be prepared.

 Folic acid and other supplements

 The first thing that anyone who decides to plan for a baby is start on with Folic acid supplements.
 Folic acid plays an important role in taking care of the baby’s neutral tube that develops in the brain and spinal cord.
 It has been shown to play an important role in lowering the risk for certain birth defects.